MankaranSingh/AQI-Management-System/README.md

 ## Acknowledgments

-* Special thanks Dash/Plotly team for providing such a great visualisation tool
+* Special thanks to Dash/Plotly team for providing such a great visualisation tool
 * Thanks to Creative Computing Society (CCS) team who always inspires and motivates to push ourselves beyond limits.
 * Hats-off to all those people who built the other dependencies used in this project
+* Thanks to MSC (Microsoft Student Chapter) for organizing this wonderful hackathon.